billziss-gh/arduino-6502ctl/README.md

 After connecting all hardware components and the Arduino MEGA 2560 to the host computer, open this project in the Arduino IDE.
 Upload the sketch to the Arduino and open the Serial Monitor and set it to 1000000 baud.

-You will be presented with the following (there may also be some garbage characters before this message from the serial interface - you can ignore these):
+We will be presented with the following (there may also be some garbage characters before this message from the serial interface - we can ignore these):

 ```
 6502ctl: